 Every year, approximately 19 million Americans experience one or more phobias that range from mild to severe.
 These can happen in early childhood, but usually are first evident between the ages of 15 and 20 years.

 A phobia is an uncontrollable, irrational and persistent fear of a specific object, situation or activity.
-The fear experienced by people with phobias can be so great that some people go to extreme lengths to avoid the source of their fear.
+The fear experienced can be so great that some people go to extreme lengths to avoid the source of their fear.

-Research suggests that both genetic and environmental factors contribute to the onset of phobias.
+Research suggests that both genetic and environmental factors contribute to the onset of these fears.
 Specific phobias have been connected to a fearful first encounter with the phobic object or situation.
-It is unknown whether this first encounter is necessary or if phobias can develop in people who are prone to them.
+It is unknown whether this first encounter is necessary or if these conditions can develop in people who are prone to them.